 - Unstoppable Rage: Hoo boy.
 Mankey is very prone to this, and this is pretty much Primeape's default mood.
-You can still get a Calm-natured Mankey.
 Once it's gotten riled up at something, Primape will never stop chasing the offending party until it has caught up and beaten the everloving crap out of it.

 Growlithe and Arcanine (Gardie and Windie)

 These Fire-type dog-like Pokémon are based on Shisa

 .
 They vaguely resemble lions and tigers along with their more canine features.
 Arcanine has one of the highest stats for a non-legendary and access to a wide variety of moves, making it one of the best choices as far as Fire-types are concerned.
 They were exclusive to Red

 in their debut generation.

 - Action Initiative: Arcanine is one of the very few Pokémon that learns Extreme Speed.

 - Badass: In both forms, but especially the latter.

 - Canis Major: Arcanine is 6'03" and weighs 341 lbs/155 kgs.

 - Gameplay and Story Segregation: Zig-Zagged.
 Despite all the Pokédex entries rambling on about how Arcanine's probably the fastest Pokémon in existence, it's really not that hard to find something with a higher base Speed stat.
 It's worth noting, however, that Extreme Speed was its Secret Art in Gen II, so it held SOME merit.